-- This report is for July 2020. - Trigger components (P8 or P19) were not exceeded during this reporting period. - We moved Anglesea borefield into a standby maintenance mode from 1 July 2020, and we will continue to monitor groundwater levels while in standby. - Monthly reports and extraction rates are available via the web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield - The status of the trigger components for this month is summarised below.
+- This update is for July 2021. - The Anglesea borefield groundwater level trigger components (P8 or P19) were not exceeded during this reporting period. - The Anglesea borefield was moved into a standby maintenance mode from 1 July 2020, and we continue to monitor groundwater levels while in standby. - We have recommenced the monthly updates for the Alcoa pumping test. - The Alcoa pumping test commenced on 13 May 2021. - Monthly reports and extraction rates for the Anglesea Borefield are available via the web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield - The status of the groundwater level trigger components for the Anglesea Borefield for this month is summarised below.